Ventnor Botanic Garden

 Outcome

-They haven't struggle, but people liked that they can save schedule on their phone
+They weren't struggling, but people liked that they can save schedule on their phone

 Learning